rehearsal-js/rehearsal-js/README.md

 produces the migration order of files given a source path

 Arguments:
-  srcPath                  path to a directory or file (default: current working directory)
+  srcPath                  path to a directory or file (default:
+                           "/Users/malynch/D/rehearsal-js/packages/cli")

 Options:
-  --ignore [globs...]      comma-delimited list of globs to ignore eg. '--ignore tests/**/*,types/**/*' (default: []) -o, --output <filepath>  output path for a JSON or grapviz format of the graph order eg. '--output graph.json' or '--output graph.dot'
+  --ignore [globs...]      comma-delimited list of globs to ignore eg. '--ignore
+                           tests/**/*,types/**/*' (default: [])
+  -o, --output <filepath>  output path for a JSON or grapviz format of the graph order eg.
+                           '--output graph.json' or '--output graph.dot'
+  -x, --externals          includes external dependencies in the output. only valid with
+                           '--output'.
   -h, --help               display help for command
 ```